Group of graduate students smiling in front of a large “Howdy Grads” sign outside Kyle Field, with “Home of the 12th Man” visible behind them.

 Texas A&M has no shortage of groups that advocate for students or offer you an opportunity to find your community.
-Get involved by joining the Graduate and Professional Student Government or an organization that fits your academic, recreational or social interests.
-From culture, community and politics to religion, service, leadership, academics, and so much more, there are many ways to connect and find your place in Aggieland.
+Get connected, get involved, and make Aggieland your own—join the Graduate and Professional Student Government or a student organization.

 The GPSG is a university and Grad School-sponsored student organization housed within Student Life.
 The GPSG collaborates with the Graduate & Professional School to support and advocate for graduate and professional students on our campus.